fjavierm/ceh/08-Sniffing/README.md

 * **Ping method**: Ping technique can be used to detect sniffers but, been an older technique is not very reliable.
 A ping request is sent to the suspicious IP address, if it is running in promiscuous mode it will respond.

 * **ARP method**: Using ARP, sniffers can be detected with the help of the cache.
 By sending a non-broadcast ARP package to the suspect, the MAC address will be cached if the NIC is running in promiscuous mode.
-Next step is to send a broadcast ping with spoofed address.
+Next step is to send a broadcast ping with the spoofed address.
 If the machine is running in promiscuous mode, it will be able to reply to the packet only as it has already learned the actual MAC from the sniffed non-broadcast ARP packet.

 * **Promiscuous Detection Tool**: Promiscuous detection tools like Nmap can also be used to detect NIC running in promiscuous mode.